top of page

 Karen Keating â€‹

-Karen is the high school photography teacher at the Field School in Washington, DC and is the director and a teacher at Photoworks.
+Karen is the former high school photography teacher at the Field School in Washington, DC and is the director and a teacher at Photoworks.

 Karen was a recipient of a Maryland State Arts Council grant; published her photo book, “Cuba: Watching and Waiting” in 2008 and received the Center’s 2010 Teaching Award.
 Fine art photography in the genre of street shooting and documentary defines her style.